-Apple’s iOS 14.4 update wipes out some glaring issues, but the latest iOS 14 upgrade is causing problems for some iPhone users.
+Apple’s iOS 14.4.2 update is causing problems for some iPhone users.

 In this guide to iOS 14 problems, we’ll take you through the current state of the most common issues.
 We’ll show you where to find potential fixes for the most common iOS 14 problems and provide you with some resources that should help if you run into trouble.